 We do not use any drugs or other substances in our workshops, but we have extensive experience with psychedelic and other exceptional states.
-Holotropic Breathwork can occasionally engender experiences that are identical with the most profound psychedelic experiences, but experiences in weekend workshops usually do not approach such intensities.
+Breathwork can occasionally engender experiences that are identical with the most profound psychedelic experiences, but experiences in weekend workshops usually do not approach such intensity.
 They are more likely in workshops of longer duration.

 Psychedelic sessions done individually can be dangerous.
 An experienced guide is very important to minimize such danger.
 The purity of psychedelic substances is also a critical issue, because of the current state of prohibition and criminalization.
-The website www.MAPS.org is the most important resource for information about psychedelic issues and research.
+The Multidisciplinary Association for Psychedelic Studies is an important resource for information about psychedelic issues and research.

-A particular virtue of Holotropic Breathwork compared to a psychedelic session is its group setting, which immediately fosters feelings of connection to community and to its support, because it avails the fact that human beings evolved as members of tribes.
+A particular virtue of Dreamshadow Transpersonal Breathwork compared to a psychedelic session is its group setting, which immediately fosters feelings of connection to community and to its support, because it avails the fact that human beings evolved as members of tribes.
 Working in a group or a team recalls some of the energies of our tribal lineages.
 We are all the descendants of successful tribes.

-Another virtue of Holotropic Breathwork is the use of bodywork.
+Another virtue of DTB is the use of bodywork.
 Historically, psychedelic sessions have not used bodywork, but bodywork is a very practical way of overcoming the mind/body split.
 Leaving the body out of self-exploration gives an opportunity only to deal with trauma intellectually, even though the trauma may have a strong physical component as well as a psychological one.